alettieri/itil-notes/ServiceTransition/ChangeManagement.md

 ### Service Change

-Addition, MOdification or Removal of a service component and its associated documentation.
+Addition, Modification or Removal of a service component and its associated documentation.

 > Not every change is important, but every improvement is a change